LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    This method returns the number of elements contained within the map.

 Set
 ---

 .. type:: set

-   A set contains a within it only unique elements.
+   A set contains within it only unique elements.
 Each element is itself a key.
    Sets support quickly determining if an object is contained within in.
    Elements within a set must be able to onCompare themselves just as described for map keys.

 Creating Set Objects
 ^^^^^^^^^^^^^^^^^^^^

 .. method:: set(...)

    A set is created with zero or more elements parameters.
 The element values are inserted into the set.

 Using Set Objects
 ^^^^^^^^^^^^^^^^^